ONSgeo/Area_Classification/README.md

 ## Output
-Lookup tables allocating each area code for the Local Authority Districts equivlents in England, Wales, Northern Ireland and Scotland to clusters for supergroup, group and subgroup.
+Lookup tables allocating each area code for the Local Authority Districts equivalent in England, Wales, Northern Ireland and Scotland to clusters for supergroup, group and subgroup.

-A [QA script](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/utilities/qa_functions.py) can be ran on any dataframe.
+A [QA script](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/utilities/qa_functions.py) can be ran on any data frame.
 This checks for the expected values, zero values, duplicate values and descriptors like range.

 ## Limitations
 These are high level limitations of the overall pipeline.
 For more specific limitations see [Specifications folder](https://github.com/ONSgeo/Area_Classification/tree/main/docs/specifications):